Trace Gas Orbiter: 2022

 Data gathered by the NOMAD instrument in 2022 helped explain the unusual depletion of heavy carbon (^{13}C) in rocks studied by NASA's Curiosity rover, which were considered as a potential biomarker of past life on Mars.
 Instead, using the TGO measurements, scientists proposed an abiotic mechanism, where CO_{2} in the atmosphere interact with sunlight and break apart to form CO that is depleted in heavy carbon.

+2023

+In August 2023, TGO as well as EMM and MRO observed an anomalous out-of-season dust storm in northern summer near the Antoniadi crater north-west of Syrtis Major.
+The observations from the three orbiters have shown that the storm triggered an intense injection of water vapor into the atmosphere, up to 60–80 km, and subsequent increase in hydrogen escape.
+These results, published in 2026, show that massive water loss events can be caused by local dust storms at any time of year, not only in southern summer as assumed before.